 It hardly seems fair, but sometimes keeping your pearly whites in good shape with regular visits to the dentist can work against you.
 Teeth cleanings, replacement crowns, tooth restorations, and root planing can all lead to some short-term tooth sensitivity.
 If you're worried about this before a procedure, or if it continues after your visit, talk to your dentist.

 Munching ice, biting into hard candies, or having large fillings can lead to chipped, broken teeth.
-Once a tooth is cracked, the nerve-rich pulp hidden deep inside may become irritated when chewing rubs the cracked tooth pieces together.
+Once a tooth is cracked, the nerve-rich pulp hidden deep inside may become irritated when chewing.
 A crack may also fill with bacteria, leading to inflammation, which can cause more pain.

 Grinding or Clenching Your Teeth